Digitalization and the Critique of Critics

 Talking

-Last but not least – of course the communication needs to be listed here.
-Again this is not a digital discipline to replace a meaningful face-to-face conversation but it’s a tool to augment our communication beyond physical boundaries.
-Whether this happens via video conference, voice call or texting does not matter.
+Last but not least, the communication needs to be listed here.
+Again, this is not a digital discipline to replace a meaningful face-to-face conversation but a tool to augment our communication beyond physical boundaries.
+Whether this happens via video conference, voice call, or texting does not matter.
 What matters is that even the shortest “Sorry!
 I’m late, but all is okay.” message can mean so much to parents who are waiting for their kids to come home.

 Summary

 I believe you need to embrace new ways that are able to improve your day.
 Anything that extends my perspective and allows me to connect to a larger world is welcome.
-Sure you can use your gadgets just for fun, just for chat or to take a selfie without artistic value.
-But the point is – you don’t know what people are doing with their phone and that does not provide for the foundation to judge the activity negatively.
-You can play Candy Crush or you can save the world with a smartphone.
+Sure, you can use your gadgets just for fun, chat, or take a selfie without artistic value.
+But the point is that you don’t know what people are doing with their phones, which does not provide the foundation to judge the activity negatively.
+You can play Candy Crush or save the world with a smartphone.

 Remember: You can no longer tell what a person is doing by looking at them.
 Activities look different today, but they are not less meaningful just because they are executed from a mobile device.

 Did I miss anything important?
-Did something like this happen to you before?
-Do you share the view or do you have a different angle on this?
-Whatever your comment might be, I would love to read your insight below in the comment section.
-Many thanks for reading!
+Has something like this happened to you before?
+Do you share the view, or do you have a different angle on this?
+Whatever your comment, I would love to read your insight in the comment section below.
+Many thanks for reading.

 Photo credit: Jan VašekMrs.
 Pandora / Took a PicHilary ClarkGraham LeeThee ErinWilliam Gibson Kiel / Unsplash